dbushell/dbushell.com/src/data/blog/2009/2009-10-26-barcamp-london-in-review.md

 ### Design in Lost

-[Inayaili de León](http://yaili.com)<sup>([@](http://twitter.com/yaili))</sup> gave the only purely design related talk.
+[Inayaili de León](http://yaili.com) gave the only purely design related talk.
 Design in Lost looked into the use of "fake" branding in the TV show.
 It was surprising to see just how detailed and in-depth Lost's Dharma Initiative brand is (I gave up on Lost during series 2.)
 I also enjoyed seeing the fan-made Dharma [packaging labels](http://maxpictures.com/weblog/2007/04/10/lost-labels-for-your-dharma-initiative-needs/).
 Just goes to show how powerful little details can be in marketing.

 ### And finally...

-Two other talks that I eagerly attended were [Mark Stickley](http://twitter.com/markstickley/)'s CSS talk "_Don't break my stuff_", and "_Writing a tech book_" by Adewale Oshineye.
+Two other talks that I eagerly attended were Mark Stickley's CSS talk "_Don't break my stuff_", and "_Writing a tech book_" by Adewale Oshineye.
 Both of which continued the high standard of information, discussion, and fun that all the BarCamp talks had in common.

 Whew!
 What an exhausting day.